as641651/TensorFlowDocker/README.md

 chmod +x *.sh
 ```
 ### Add python dependencies to
-Please note, that the prebuilt image already contains almost all the libraries you ll need for learning tensorflow.
-Modify this file only if you find certain library is missing in the environment
 ```bash
 python-requirements/requiresments.txt
 ```
+Please note, that the prebuilt image already contains almost all the libraries you ll need for learning tensorflow.
+Modify this file only if you find certain library to be missing in the environment

 ### Build Image
 This step is needed only if you modify requirements.txt